 No matter how strong your raw footage is, the final edit can make or break a video.
 And let’s face it—at times, the video editing process can feel long and intimidating.
 Presented with a metaphorical block of marble, made up of hours of raw footage, you then need to expertly and efficiently chisel that footage into a finished piece of film.

-In this article, we’ll explore video workflows in detail—providing a basic workflow that you can adopt to make your edits more efficient and more impactful.
+In this article, we’ll explore video editing workflows in detail—providing a basic workflow that you can adopt to make your edits more efficient and more impactful.

 What is a video editing workflow?